PBergstrom90/PBergstrom90/README.md

 - 👋 Hi, I’m @PBergstrom90
 - 👀 I’m studying software development.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python, Java and C++.
 - 💞️ I’m looking to collaborate on anything new to learn!
 - 📫 How to reach me at Pontusbergstrom90@gmail.com